raspberrypilearning/c3-wolfram-coin-and-dice/en/step_1.md

 title: What you will learn
 ---

-+ Choosing items randomly from a list
++ How to choose items randomly from a list
-+ Creating graphics in the Wolfram Langauge
++ How to create graphics in the Wolfram Langauge
-+ Using `Manipulate` in the Wolfram Language
++ How to use `Manipulate` in the Wolfram Language

 If you have never used the Wolfram Language before, follow [this guide](https://projects.raspberrypi.org/en/projects/getting-started-with-mathematica).
-You'll need to look at Starting Mathematica and Programming in Mathematica.
+You will need to look at 'Starting Mathematica' and 'Programming in Mathematica'.

 --- /collapse ---